Xiaoyu006/carla/PythonAPI/README.md

 # Run the world
-When I run CarlaUE.sh in a computer with Geforce GTX 960M,
+When I run CarlaUE.sh on my ubuntu laptop with Geforce GTX 960M,

 I found it is better to run it
 ```